 - Pair your grandchildren into teams.

 - Give them a list of items to find.
 Each team should have different items on their list.

-- At the end of an hour, everyone is to return back to grandmas house.
+- At the end of an hour, everyone is to report to Grandma.
 Their goal is to be the first team back with a picture of every item on the list.

-When you’re finished with your activity, serve your grandchildren a yummy treat.
-Isn’t that what being a grandmother is all about?
+When you are finished with your fun activities for teens, serve your grandchildren a yummy treat.
+Isn’t that what being a grandparent is all about?

 WANT TO READ MORE?